sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. From the navigation bar, click on "meal" to navigate to the meals page.
-2. Search  for any meal and Click on the heart icon to select a meal as a favorite.
+2. Click on the heart icon to select "Tartare Sauce" and "Corn Fritts" meals as favorites.
-4. Confirm that heart icon is now red in color to show it has be selected as a favorite meal.
+4. Confirm that heart icon is now red in color to show the meals have been selected as a favorite meal.

 ## Expected Behaviour: